bvn-architecture/RevitBatchProcessor/README.md

 > "With great power come great responsibility"
 [-- Spiderman](https://quoteinvestigator.com/2015/07/23/great-power/)

 This tool enables you to do things with Revit files on a very large scale.
 Because of this ability, Python or Dynamo scripts that make modifications to Revit files (esp. workshared files) should be developed with the utmost care!
 You will need to be confident in your ability to write Python or Dynamo scripts that won't ruin your files en-masse.
-The Revit Batch Processor's 'Detach from Central' option should be used both while testing and for scripts that do not explicitly depend on working with a live workshared Central file (the 'Create New local' option).
+The Revit Batch Processor's 'Detach from Central' option should be used both while testing and for scripts that do not explicitly depend on working with a live workshared Central file.

 # Build & Installation Instructions